Enderlook/Net-State-Machine/README.md

                 .OnExit(() => Console.WriteLine("Stop going for food."))
             .In(States.Gather)
                 // Determines that this state is a substate of another.
-                // This means that OnUpdate delegates in the parent state will also be run,
+                // This means that OnUpdate delegates in the parent state will also be run.
-                // moreover the parent's OnEntry and OnExit delegates will only be run if entering or exiting the parent state,
+                // Also depending on the configured OnEntryPolicy and OnExitPolicy during transitions,
-                // (that means, they are not run if transiting between different substates of the same parent state).
+                // the OnEntry and OnExit delegates subscribted in this state may be run during transitions in substates.
                 .IsSubStateOf(States.GettingFood)
                 .OnUpdate((Character @this, float parameter) => @this.OnUpdateGather(parameter))
                 .On(Events.IsNoLongerHungry)